AmericanPhilosophicalSociety/RevCityDocs/transcription.md

 - the project name you would like to have in eScriptorium
 - the machine-readable name for the folder the documents will be stored in

+Send your CSV to a project manager who can run the script for upload.

 ## Transcription Steps

 ### 1. Assure the pages are in the right order